 What is greenwashing?
+Chevron, BrewDog & beyond

 In 1986, environmentalist Jay Westerveld coined the term "greenwashing" when writing about a trip to Fiji three years earlier.
 There, he had visited a resort where he saw a note asking customers to reuse their towels.
 The resort claimed this would protect the ocean and reefs that were the front cover of their marketing.
 As Westerveld told The Guardian, “They finished by saying something like, ‘Help us to help our environment’.”
 It was a thoughtful idea.
-But Westerveld also knew the resort was growing rapidly, building new bungalows with little thought of the consequences.
+But Westerveld also knew the resort was growing rapidly, building new bungalows with little thought of the environmental impact.
 That was the irony.
 Whilst the resort professed to care about the environment, their actions said otherwise.
 They also enjoyed lower laundry costs.

 About a year before Westerveld coined greenwashing, the oil giant Chevron launched a series of adverts titled 'People Do'.
 They didn't know it at the time, but the ads became the gold standard of greenwashing.
-In them, Chevron boldly claimed that their operations didn't harm the environment — but helped it thrive.
+In them, Chevron boldly claimed that their operations not only didn't harm the environment — but helped it thrive.
 Whilst, in the background, Chevron violated both the clean air act and the clean water act, and spilt oil into wildlife shelters.

 Learn more: How companies greenwash